 The Ringling Museum in Sarasota was the location selected for filming a PBS Great Performances episode starring Jackie Evancho called Dream With Me in Concert.
 Check out the video below as she performs Sarah McLachlan’s song “Angel” in the Ringling courtyard.
 You can check the PBS website for broadcast times.

 Siesta Key beach hosts the adults and juniors volleyball tournament on May 21-22.
 See them compete for cash prizes on the white sand of Siesta beach.
 Watch hard bodies hit the sand to the sound of house/dance music…a unique experience.
-If you missed this event, make sure you see the competition on June 18-19.
 Details at Dig the Beach.

 On any afternoon in downtown Sarasota, you may have a chance to hear a street musician or a band.
 On Main Street, we encountered The Cadillac Grainer Street Band with a small crowd who already knew their music.
 Although their lead singer was not there, they played an original song with a bluesy bluegrass flavor as the crowd on the street grew.